fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 - In the `data` array, create objects for each row and specify the `label` attribute to represent the Country, for example, **Venezuela**.

 - Similarly, specify the `value` attribute to set the value of Oil Reserves in respective countries, for example, **290K** for **Venezuela**.

+- Set the `numberSuffix` attribute to set the unit of the values.

+- Set the `theme` attribute to apply the predefines themes to the chart.

 Both the chart object and the data array contain a set of key-value pairs known as **attributes**.
 These attributes are used to set the functional and cosmetic properties of the chart.